[Minor revision–posted 6/12/19 (replaces 5/22/17 edition)]

 e.
 Data Provided

-The permittee will be obligated to file the following data with the Managing Director of Procurement Services:
+The permittee will be obligated to file the following data with the Chief Procurement Officer:

 (1) Within 30 days after expiration date of this permit:

 A certified map identified by county, survey, block, section, and permit number, showing the location of shot holes and/or station points used in each survey made under this permit, the surface elevation of each, the depth of each hole drilled, the water sands encountered, and an estimate of the amount of water, if any, in each hole.

 (2) Within 90 days after expiration date of this permit: